ismet55555/bieye/README.md

   -V, --version  Print version
 ```

-## Development
+## Contribution and Development

 Feel free to contribute!
-Here is a super quick start if you are vaguely familiar with Rust.
+Here is a super quick start if you are vaguely familiar with [Rust](https://www.rust-lang.org/tools/install).

 ```bash
 # Setup